top of page

 The verb 'falsify' has its etymology rooted in Latin.
 It comes from the Latin word 'falsificare,' which is a combination of 'falsus,' meaning 'false,' and 'facere,' meaning 'to make' or 'to do.'
 Therefore, 'falsificare' essentially means 'to make false' or 'to counterfeit.'
 As this Latin term transitioned into Middle English, it evolved into 'falsify,' retaining its core meaning of deliberately altering, distorting, or misrepresenting information, data, evidence, or facts with the intention to deceive or mislead others.
 The etymology of 'falsify' highlights its connection to the concept of creating something false or counterfeit, reflecting its historical association with deception and dishonesty.

-Find the meaning of falsify
+Quiz: Find the meaning of the verb falsify:

 Try Again!